SchlossLab/Tomkovich_Vendor_XXXX_2020/README.md

 ```
 Rscript code/fix_ids.R
 ```
 Open up data/raw/vendors.files.fixed.csv and data/raw/vendors.files.
-Paste rhe fix_id column (select all 439 samples, starting at row 2) from data/raw/vendors.files.fixed.csv over the 1st column with dashes in the group name in data/raw/vendors.files and save data/raw/vendors.files.
+Paste the fix_id column (select all 439 samples, starting at row 2) from data/raw/vendors.files.fixed.csv over the 1st column with dashes in the group name in data/raw/vendors.files and save data/raw/vendors.files.
 Now that the sample ids have been corrected, the analysis can proceed.
 ```
 mothur code/get_good_seqs.batch
 mothur code/get_error.batch